vineety/sparse_matrix_mult/README.md

 ## Overview

-This repository provides efficient sparse-sparse (SS) matrix multiplication algorithms designed for use in linear atmospheric inverse problems.
-The package improves computational efficiency when calculating covariance matrices for observations and a posteriori uncertainties.
+This repository provides efficient sparse-sparse (SS) matrix multiplication algorithms designed for use in various problems.
+The package improves computational efficiency when calculating quandratic product involving covariance matrices.
+But the routines are general purpose and can be used in many scenarios.

 The package implements parallelized matrix multiplication routines using OpenMP for enhanced performance on multi-core processors.